 Facts About The Palenque Ruins

-• The Chiapas Mayan Ruins dates back from 226 BC to 800 AD.
-Originally they were known as Lakamha which means “Big Water”.
+- The Chiapas Mayan Ruins date back from 226 BC to 800 AD.
+Initially, they were known as Lakamha, which means “Big Water”.
 The ruins fell into decline and became overgrown by jungle.

-• Palanque was one of the most powerful cities in classic Maya.
+- Palanque was one of the most influential cities in Classic Maya.

-• By 2005 the excavated area had covered 1 square mile.
-It is believed that there are still over 1000 structures still overgrown by jungle ready to be discovered.<
+- By 2005, the excavated area had covered 1 square mile.
+Over 1,000 structures overgrown by the jungle are believed to still be waiting to be discovered.

 Mayan Ruins of Palenque